 Rush drummer Neil Peart had this to say about Jacob: “We all shared Jacob Moon’s performance of Subdivisions quite a long time ago and sent it to each other, ‘Hey have you seen this?’ because it’s such a beautiful cover.
 The imaginative way that he uses the little cassette player to get my voice in there.
 It’s superb.
 And it is that kind of song.
 It’s a singer-songwriter’s song.
 I loved to see his version of it and I loved the idea that song has endured to his generation.”

-The Commissionaires are a new soul-roots-gospel outfit formed by indie singer-songwriter Jacob Moon and Newworldson’s Joel Parisien.
-Their debut record, entitled Shelter Me (Dec ’16), is an 8-song sonic journey with themes of justice and overtones of the soul’s struggle for redemption.
+The Commissionaires are a soul-roots-gospel outfit formed by indie singer-songwriter Jacob Moon and Newworldson’s Joel Parisien.
+Their debut record, entitled Shelter Me (Dec ’16, remastered deluxe Sept ’19), is an 8-song sonic journey with themes of justice and overtones of the soul’s struggle for redemption.
 Crafted as a remedy for these turbulent times, Shelter Me features a combination of traditional gospel numbers and new arrangements of songs written by artists like Ben Harper,

 Order the new CD now at www.jacobmoon.com/music

 Jacob traveled to Winnipeg in July of 2021 to record the beds and master vocals for a new album of original material.
 Collaborating with Murray Pulver, Joey Landreth and others at Signpost Studio, Jacob felt reinvigorated by the incredible musicality on display in Manitoba’s capital.
 New singles drop monthly starting in October 2021, culminating in an early 2022 release.